PCT International Search and Preliminary Examination Guidelines

 Rules 33.1(c), 64.3, 70.10

-11.12 A written disclosure, that is, a document, is regarded as made available to the public if, at the relevant date (see paragraphs 11.02 to 11.05), it was possible for members of the public to gain access to the content of the document and to acquire possession of the content of the document, and there was no bar of confidentiality restricting the use or dissemination of knowledge gained thereby.
-Whether the absence of an index or a catalogue of the document constitutes inaccessibility of the content of the document to the public is determined in accordance with the above principle.
-Where the document only provides the month or the year, but not the specific date, which the document was made available to the public, the content of the document is presumed to have been made available to the public on the last day of that month or that year, respectively, unless evidence is provided to prove otherwise.
+11.12 A disclosure is regarded as made available to the public if, at the relevant date (see paragraphs 11.02 to 11.05), it was possible for members of the public to gain knowledge from the content of the disclosure, and there was no bar of confidentiality restricting the use or dissemination of knowledge gained thereby.
+Whether the absence of an index or a catalogue of the disclosure constitutes inaccessibility of the content of the disclosure to the public is determined in accordance with the above principle.
+Where the disclosure only provides the month or the year, but not the specific date which the disclosure was made available to the public, the content of the disclosure is presumed to have been made available to the public on the last day of that month or that year, respectively, unless evidence is provided to prove otherwise.

 Disclosure on the Internet

-11.13 Prior art disclosure on the Internet or on an on-line database is considered in the same manner as other forms of written disclosure.
-Information disclosed on the Internet or on-line database are considered to be publicly available as of the date the disclosure was publicly posted.
-When citing an Internet disclosure (a web page), problems may arise in establishing the date of publication and whether or not the disclosure has been modified over time.
-When establishing the publication date of a web page, it is important to distinguish between two types of Internet disclosure, viz: those made on the web sites of trusted publishers and those made on web sites of unknown reliability.
+11.13 Prior art disclosure on the Internet or on an on-line database is considered in the same manner as other forms of disclosure.
+Information first disclosed on the Internet or on-line database are considered to be publicly available as of the date the disclosure was publicly posted (for Internet disclosures that provide evidence of an earlier disclosure, see paragraph 11.22).
+When citing an Internet disclosure (content on a web page), problems may arise in establishing the date of publication and whether or not the disclosure has been modified over time.
+When establishing the publication date of content on a web page, it is important to distinguish between two types of Internet disclosure, viz: those made on the web sites of trusted publishers and those made on web sites of unknown reliability.

 Disclosure Made on the Web Sites of Trusted Publishers